skulpturenz/documentation/architecture-design-records/authnz-shared-resources.md

 - Authorization vs authentication: https://www.cloudflare.com/en-gb/learning/access-management/what-is-access-control/

 ## Architecture decisions
-TODO
-- there is only a production service running for the moment
-- upgrades are not zero downtime
+- 14/11/24
+   - There is only one VM provisioned for services due to cost.
+Deployments to `staging` and `dev` environments will take down production.
+A production release has not been made yet only staging

 ## Quality
-TODO
-- zero down time is nice to have but requires migrating to a different proxy, not important for the moment

-Sessions need to be sticky and NGINX caches IP addresses of services if we don’t refer to the Docker Swarm LB so NGINX has to be restarted each time = deployments are not zero down time

-`kamal-proxy` available but it does not do load balancing (on the TODO)

-authnz-service-proxy to put in front of anything that needs to be authenticated. function: keep redirecting to `authnz` until authenticated.
+- Find a different proxy so that we can do zero-downtime deployments

+## Risks & technical debt
+- At the moment NGINX refers to each Keycloak node specifically instead of the Docker Swarm LB and since NGINX caches IP addresses of services, it has to be restarted each deployment.
+There are ways to force NGINX to resolve DNS each time (see: https://serverfault.com/a/1098464) but it might be better to find a proxy which is better suited instead of NGINX
+- NGINX uses IP hashing so that a request goes back to the same node, sticky sessions are a paid feature, see: https://docs.nginx.com/nginx/admin-guide/load-balancer/http-load-balancer/#enabling-session-persistence.
+There are proxies available which have sticky sessions out of the box